Last updated: 12 July 2026

-These Common Mergansers (Mergus merganser) were all snapped on the Limmat Vogelinsel, or โbird islandโ (post here), but I saw several on the Zรผrichsee (Lake Zรผrich), too.
+These Common Mergansers (Mergus merganser) were all snapped on the Limmat Vogelinsel, or โbird islandโ (post here) in Zurich, but I saw several on the Zรผrichsee (Lake Zรผrich), too.

-- Diet: Primarily fish, but also consumes insects, crustaceans, and other aquatic invertebrates.
+- Diet: Primarily fish; also consumes insects, crustaceans, and other aquatic invertebrates.

-- Physical Description: Sleek body with a long neck; males have a distinct green head, white breast, and reddish sides; females are mottled brown with a pale breast and a reddish-brown head.
+- Physical Description: Sleek body with a long neck; Males: green head, white breast, reddish sides; Females: mottled brown with a pale breast and reddish-brown head

-- Breeding: Nests in tree cavities, underbrush, or on the ground; females typically lay 6-10 eggs, which are incubated for about 30 days.
+- Breeding: Nests in tree cavities, underbrush, or on the ground; females typically lay 6-10 eggs, incubated for about 30 days.

-- Conservation Status: Generally, stable populations; however, habitat loss and pollution can threaten local populations.
+- Conservation Status: Generally stable populations; threatened by habitat loss and pollution in some areas.

-- Unique Behaviors: Known for their diving abilities; they can dive to depths of over 30 feet (9m) to catch prey.
+- Unique Behaviors: Known for their diving abilities, capable of diving over 30 feet (9 m) to catch prey.

 - Range and Migration: Breeds in North America and parts of Europe and Asia; migrates to open water and coastal areas in winter, moving to southern regions during colder months.